Sebbytea/distru-n8n/README.md

 # n8n-nodes-distru

-This repository contains n8n community nodes to integrate with **Distru**, a full-stack inventory, warehouse, and order management platform designed specifically for the cannabis industry.
-These nodes enable seamless automation of your Distru workflows directly within n8n.
+This repository contains an n8n community node to integrate with **Distru**, a full-stack inventory, warehouse, and order management platform designed for the cannabis industry.
+This node enables seamless automation of your Distru workflows directly within n8n.

 ## 🎯 Features

-The package currently includes the following nodes:
+The package currently includes a single consolidated node:

-### DistruOrder
+### Distru
-- Create new sales orders
-- Retrieve orders by ID
+- Company: Get (with filtering and pagination)
+- Product: Create, Update, Get (with filtering and pagination)
-- Get multiple orders with filtering options
+- Sales Order: Upsert, Get (with filtering and pagination)
-- Manage order statuses and details

-### DistruCompany
-- Fetch company information
-- Manage company records
-- Search and filter companies
-- Handle company-related operations

-### DistruProduct
-- Create and manage products
-- Retrieve product details
-- Search product catalog
-- Handle product inventory operations

 ## 🚀 Getting Started